RealKeyboardWarrior/realkeyboardwarrior.github.io/_posts/2021-10-06-pwning-bitcoind-to-rce.markdown

 The label of an address created through `getnewaddress` serves as our entrypoint into our dumpwallet file, we can stuff bash commands in this field.

-Labels barely do any filtering for useful characters (thanks @tecnovert):
+Labels barely do any filtering for useful characters:
 ```
 "label": "~!@#$%^&*()-_=+[]\\{}|;':\",./<>?",
 ```